Facebook failed to monitor partners' handling of user data

 Under the settlement, Facebook agreed to get consent from users before sharing their data with third parties.
 It also required Facebook to establish a "comprehensive privacy program" and to have a third-party conduct audits every two years for the next 20 years to certify its program is effective.

-During an FTC-mandated assessment of Facebook's partnerships with Microsoft and Research in Motion in 2013, a team from PricewaterhouseCoopers found only "limited evidence" the social network had reviewed its partners' compliance with its data use policies.
+During an FTC-mandated assessment of Facebook's partnerships with Microsoft and Research in Motion in 2013, a team from PricewaterhouseCoopers found only "limited evidence" the social network had reviewed its partners' compliance with its data use policies, Facebook's letter to Wyden said.

 In June, US officials raised concerns about Facebook giving Chinese telecommunications giant Huawei special access to user data, a company perennially in the crosshairs of the US government.
 Huawei is the world's second-largest smartphone maker by volume, but it has struggled to make a dent in the US, partly because of security concerns expressed by the government, including the FBI, CIA, NSA, Federal Communications Commission and House Intelligence Committee.